 Dr. Mani had her entire medical training at the GS Medical College and KEM Hospitals in Mumbai.
 After completing the DM degree in Neurology, she worked as a lecturer in Neurology at the twin institutes for two years.
 During this period she was a visiting fellow at the Department of EEG and Clinical Neurophysiology, Kings College London with Dr. Colin Binnie and Dr. Charles Polkey.
-She had a 5 year stint as an Assistant Professor in Neurology at the Nizams Institute of Medical Sciences Hyderabad.

 Her interest in epilepsy then took her to the Cleveland Clinic Foundation where she completed a two year fellowship in Clinical Epilepsy and Neurophysiology during years 2003-2005.
 Dr. Mani trained with stalwarts in the field of adult and paediatric epilepsy like Dr. Hans Luders and Dr. Elaine Wyllie.
 She won awards for her research during this period.

 After her return to India in 2005, Dr. Mani was a Consultant Neurologist and Epileptologist in Mumbai with attachments at Bombay Hospital and Medical Research Centre and at Wockhardt Hospitals, Mulund.
 She set up the video EEG monitoring and Epilepsy Program at the Bombay Hospital in Mumbai.
 She facilitated several surgeries for intractable epilepsy during this period.